mike-lischke/antlr4ng/ReadMe.md

 The large binary inserts file contains only a few dozen queries, but they are really large with deep recursions, so they stress the parser's prediction engine and often touch uncached DFA states because of the lexer predicates.
 In addition, one query contains binary (image) data with input characters from the entire UTF-8 range.

-The example file is a copy of the largest test file in [this repository](https://github.com/antlr/grammars-v4/tree/master/sql/mysql/Positive-Technologies/examples), and is known to be very slow to parse with other MySQL grammars.
+The Bitrix file is a copy of the largest test file in [this repository](https://github.com/antlr/grammars-v4/tree/master/sql/mysql/Positive-Technologies/examples), and is known to be very slow to parse with other MySQL grammars.
 The one used here, however, is fast.

 ### Lexer Speed Test